 Hygiene poverty has a profound effect on people’s lives, but just 37% of British adults have heard of hygiene poverty.
 It is often a precursor to other forms of poverty, with many having already gone without basic hygiene products before going to a foodbank.
 It can leave people feeling shame and stigma and have a negative effect on their mental and physical health.

 We believe times of crisis are when long-term change happens.
 With 8.4 million adults expecting to have to go without a hygiene product this winter because they can no longer afford them, the time to act is now.
+We must end hygiene poverty now.

 In this report, In Kind Direct has developed a roadmap of actions that can have the greatest leveraging effect to end hygiene poverty.
 We believe the next step is the development of a practical and timebound National Implementation Plan, supported by the creation of a dedicated Hygiene Poverty Alliance.